Clomid vs Letrozole for Fertility

 Clomid vs. Letrozole: The Takeaway

 Clomid and Letrozole are both well-established fertility medications.
 They reliably induce ovulation and increase egg production at a fraction of the cost of injectable gonadotropins.
-Both can also be used alongside a variety of fertility treatments to improve the chances of getting pregnant.
+Both can also be used alongside a variety of fertility treatments to improve the chances of pregnancy.

 While research findings are mixed, Letrozole generally appears more effective at inducing ovulation and improving pregnancy rates, particularly in women with PCOS.
 Many fertility specialists also prefer Letrozole because it is associated with fewer side effects.

-As always, decisions about fertility treatment should be made with the guidance of a doctor.
+As always, decisions regarding which fertility treatment is best for you should be made under the guidance of a doctor.
 Scheduling a consultation with one of our fertility specialists can help determine which medication is best suited to your individual needs and family-building goals.

 Article Sources